Available in big data analytics.

 - The output layer is always a polygon layer.
 Only the polygon bins or features where points occur are returned.

-- You can provide the area layer to use for the analysis, or bins can be generated of a specified size and shape (hexagon or
+- You can provide the area layer for the analysis, or generate bins of a specified size and shape (hexagon or

 specifies how large the bins are.
 If you are aggregating into